IVB107/webdb-i-challenge/queries.md

 ## find all customers with postal code 1010.
 Returns 3 customers.

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
+  select phone from suppliers where supplierid = 11

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
   select * from suppliers order by orderdate desc